Metal collections care

 However, if the iron object is in a corrosive environment, with plenty of water and salts, the rust layer grows so quickly that it detaches from the surface, revealing bare metal that then corrodes again.
 Wrought iron is particularly vulnerable to this because it contains small amounts of impurities that can act as channels through the metal.
 If flakes of rust are continuously detaching, cracking and weeping, the object is probably unstable.

 Follow these essential guidelines when storing historic iron and steel:

 - Keep relative humidity stable and below 65% RH.

 - Avoid contact with materials that naturally retain moisture, acids or salts, such as textiles and leather.

-- Because of this, it is sometimes necessary to store swords out of sheaths, pistols out of holsters and medals separate from boxes.
+- Because of this, it’s sometimes necessary to store swords out of sheaths, pistols out of holsters, and medals separate from boxes.

 - Contact conservators if your iron and steel items have already undergone serious corrosion before handling them.

 - Iron objects already subject to corrosion will continue to deteriorate even in normal museum environments.
 Place them in storage with relative humidity below 10-15% and use silica gel to absorb moisture until treatment can take place.